Postpartum depression: new dads get baby blues too – DW – 12/17/2024

 Broadly, they find that similar support interventions are moderately effective at treating this depression in both men and women, especially when coupled with antidepressants.

-Experts say the main problem is postpartum depression in men is an underrecognized issue, so people often don't realise effective treatments are available.
+Experts say the main problem is postpartum depression in men is an underrecognized issue, so people often don't realize effective treatments are available.

 There is also little research into sociocultural factors associated with postpartum depression, and whether policy-level changes such as parental leave for fathers help the psychology of families.